-RACHEL WORKS EXCLUSIVELY WITH LEADERS IN FINANCE TO HELP THEM UNDERSTAND, IDENTIFY, MANAGE & ULTIMATELY PREVENT, NON-FINANCIAL HUMAN RISK.
+RACHEL WORKS EXCLUSIVELY WITH LEADERS IN FINANCE TO HELP THEM UNDERSTAND, IDENTIFY, MANAGE & ULTIMATELY PREVENT, HUMAN RISK.

 A growing industry challenge

 The GFC and the Royal Commission in Australia, have exposed an expensive vulnerability for financial institutions in the management of their Non- Financial Risk (NFR) specifically their human risk, which underpins each Line of Defence in their risk governance structure, particularly the 1st Line of Defence.

 A major contributor to this vulnerability is that the identification, management and prevention of human risk requires a very different set of skills and qualifications to those of most leaders in finance.